GOECHA/git_homework2/thoughts2.md

 #shout out to josh medina for starting turing at the same time as me. he is always a helping hand and an ear to shout at.

+#finally figured it out. . .
+#git init works within a directory
+# ls -a shows .git

+#My new thought